nehcgnak/CrackingMachineLearningInterview/README.md

 #### What is Support Vector Machine ? how is it different from  OVR classifiers?
-        Support Vector Machine is defineed as a Technique which is classification and regression model.
-Which uses hyper plan estimation and best hyper plane fitting the estimate on linear lines drawn same a linear one.
-Although it can also work for non Linear using kernal tricks on SVM.
+        Support Vector Machine is defineed as a technique which is classification and regression model, which uses hyper-plane estimation and the best hyper-plane fitting the estimate on linear lines drawn same a linear one.
+Although it can also work for nonlinear using kernel tricks on SVM.
-        SVM is totally based on Marginal lines (with difference between two classes in the best way possible).
+        SVM is totally based on marginal lines (with difference between two classes in the best way possible).
-        One Vs rest is the base classifier concept which is used in all the Ml algorithms which involves classification based on Class A vs Classes REst approach.
+        One VS Rest is the base classifier concept which is used in all the ML algorithms which involves classification based on Class A vs Classes Rest approach.
 Since here are only two heuristic approaches which are enhancment of Multiclass classificaton to make the binary classifier perform well on multi class problems and solve the problem in hand.
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/7/72/SVM_margin.png/300px-SVM_margin.png)

-        The algorithms which uses OVO are:
+        The algorithms which uses OVR are:
             1) Extreme learning Machines(ELM's)
             2) Support Vector Machine(Classifiers)
             3) K Nearest Neighbours.(for neighbouring classes based on distances)